 - Inability to make proper use of the litter box

 - Unable or afraid to find food for themselves in a natural environment with plenty of cat food sources

 Aggressiveness in kittens

-Cats that adopt aggressiveness to deal with lack of socialization will have defensiveness that exceeds that of a normal one.
+Cats that adopt aggressiveness to deal with a lack of socialization will have defensiveness that exceeds that of a normal one.
 The ordinary house will not be completely docile no matter how much you tame the instinct.
 Kittens that lack the crucial nurturing stage will be in a constant attack mode.
 They will begin showing the following

 - Dilated pupils